CharlesMangwa/react-data-fetching/README.md

 ## About

-`react-data-fetching` is currently developed and maintained by your truly, [@Charles_Mangwa](https://twitter.com/Charles_Mangwa).
+`react-data-fetching` is currently developed and maintained by yours truly, [@Charles_Mangwa](https://twitter.com/Charles_Mangwa).
 Feel free get in touch if you want to contribute!